Constraining superluminal Einstein-\AE{}ther gravity through gravitational memory: The Basics of Einstein- ther gravity

 Note that these gravitational polarizations are therefore conceptually different from the propagating or \emph{dynamical degrees of freedom} of a theory.
 On one hand, as discussed above, only the six independent modes associated with the physical metric can directly interact with matter fields and contribute to a detector response in terms of gravitational polarizations; on the other hand, there is a priori no upper limit on the number of possible physical modes satisfying wave-type equations of motion of a linearized metric theory.
 The link between the two is that the presence of dynamical degrees of freedom is needed to excite a particular set of gravitational polarizations.
 Which of the six polarizations is excited depends on the couplings between the physical metric and the additional fields in the gravitational sector.
 We will precisely answer this question in the case of E\AE{} gravity below.

 But first, let us define in full generality the six independent gravitational polarizations in a generic metric theory.
-One way of doing so is to consider the geodesic deviation equation, the basic principle for current GW observations, to leading order in the asymptotically Minkowski background \cite{maggiore2008gravitational,Zosso:2024xgy}
+One way of doing so is to consider the geodesic deviation equation, the basic principle for current GW observations, to leading-order in the asymptotically Minkowski background \cite{maggiore2008gravitational,Zosso:2024xgy}

-where $s^i$ denotes the proper spacial distance between two freely falling test masses.
+where $s^i$ denotes the proper spatial distance between two freely falling test masses.
 As already mentioned, subscript in parenthesis $\phantom{}_{\myst{(1)}}$ preceding the Riemann tensor denotes its first order in perturbations given by an expansion in $1/r$.
 The modification in the separation of two timelike geodesics is therefore entirely governed by the six independent components of the electric part of the linearized Riemann tensor.
 These can be associated to the manifestly gauge-invariant metric components defined in Sec.~\ref{sec:SVTdec} through \cite{Flanagan:2005yc,Heisenberg:2024cjk,Zosso:2024xgy}

 In order to identify the individual gravitational polarizations within this expression, we need to further use the knowledge that only dynamical degrees of freedom that are part of the asymptotic radiation will contribute to the asymptotic Riemann tensor.
 Hence, we assume that each gauge-invariant mode, which we collectively denote as $\Psi$, propagates at a constant asymptotic phase velocity $V_\psi$.
 To remain general and to avoid confusion with previous works, we will write all general results in terms of a generic phase velocity.
-Only for the E\AE{} specific results, we will use the non-dispersive assumption and set the phase velocity equal to the group velocity $V_\psi=\beta_\psi$.
-In particular, as already stated in the case of E\AE{} gravity above (see Eqs.~\eqref{eq:tensor_radiation}, \eqref{eq:vector_radiation} and \eqref{eq:scalar_radiation}), each dof in the asymptotic radiation satisfies up to $\mathcal{O}(1/r)$ the relation
+Only for the E\AE{} specific results, we will use the nondispersive assumption and set the phase velocity equal to the group velocity $V_\psi=\beta_\psi$.
+In particular, as already stated in the case of E\AE{} gravity above [see Eqs.~\eqref{eq:tensor_radiation}, \eqref{eq:vector_radiation} and \eqref{eq:scalar_radiation}], each dof in the asymptotic radiation satisfies up to $\mathcal{O}(1/r)$ the relation

 Returning to Eq.~\eqref{eq:GeodesicDeviation}, the electric part of the Riemann tensor can then be rewritten as

 where

 This is the response matrix $P_{ij}$, which characterizes the six independent gravitational polarizations governing the physical stretch in proper distances between two test masses.
 Indeed, integrating Eq.~\eqref{eq:GeodesicDeviation} now yields